ginqi7/bsimp/README.md

 ### Does it support playlists?

-No, Bsimp follows the S3 bucket directory structure.
+No, Bsimp follows the directory structure.

 ### Does it support transcoding?